Trump’s master plan for a radical reformation of the US government

 Trump likes to associate himself and his programs with boldface names.
 Musk will have a role in government efficiency but probably not a Cabinet position.
 Kennedy says he wants to give individuals more agency to reject vaccines for their children, but perhaps that does not mean he will have a Cabinet position.
 Does Trump’s promise at a rally in Georgia to put Walker in charge of a missile defense program mean an official government job for the failed Senate candidate?

 There are 26 people in President Joe Biden’s Cabinet.
 Some, like CIA director or US ambassador to the United Nations, can be added or subtracted depending on the administration.
-Only one of the 26 potential positions in a Trump Cabinet, Vice President-elect JD Vance, is in place.
-Look for Trump to start naming top officials in the coming days.
+Only two of the 26 potential positions in a Trump Cabinet are in place.
+Look for Trump to continue naming top officials in the coming days.

-One key first appointment should be White House chief of staff.
+In addition to Vice President-elect JD Vance, Trump’s first key personnel news came Thursday night when he announced Susie Wiles, his campaign manager, would become his chief of staff.
+She’ll be the first woman to hold the position.
 Trump went through four such top aides during his previous administration.
 The longest-serving of those, retired Marine Gen. John Kelly, had warned against Trump’s election.
-Now Trump will look for more loyal people.

 Trump can simply hire a chief of staff, but most Cabinet positions, like secretaries of Defense and Homeland Security, will require Senate confirmation.
 Trump will have a Republican majority in the Senate, which should ease the confirmation of key positions, but each of the ultimate Cabinet appointees will have a confirmation hearing before they get a vote.